Kubuskiller/socketController/README.md

 # How to use #
 1. clone repo
-2. npm install
-3. wait and hope for openCV4nodejs ( big library (1.5gb) and pain in the ass I needed windows build tool aswell)
-   FIX: try 'npm install -g windows-build-tools' before 'npm install opencv4nodejs'
+2. npm install *FIX: try 'npm install -g windows-build-tools' before 'npm install opencv4nodejs'*
-4. Copy path of server.js -> run 'node {path}' in cmd *make sure port 3000 is not used or change the port used for the WebSocket*
+3. Copy path of server.js -> run 'node {path}' in cmd *make sure port 3000 is not used or change the port used for the WebSocket*
-5. run live server on localhost and open index.html
+4. run live server on localhost and open index.html